Family/Graduate Housing Handbook

 FAMILY HOUSING ASSIGNMENT POLICY

-For more information about assignment policy please review the information under the Assignment/Cancellationtab on the Contracts, Policies, and Information page.
+For more information about assignment policy please review the information under the Assignment and Cancellation Policies section of the Family/Graduate Student Contracts and Policies webpage.

-For more information about our furniture rental program please review the information under the Furniture Rental tab on the Contracts, Policies, and Information page.
+For more information about our furniture rental program please review the information under the Furniture Rental section of the Family/Graduate Student Contracts and Policies webpage.

 HEALTH AND SOCIAL SERVICES

-When you need to talk call 332-1505.
-The Crisis Line is a 24-hour crisis service for callers who need to talk as well as a consultation and referral service that connects callers with appropriate university and community agencies.
+When you need to talk call (332-1505).
+The crisis line offers 24-hours crisis service for callers who need to talk as well as a consultation and referral service that connects callers with appropriate university and community agencies.

 Counseling Services offers students the opportunity to explore many areas of concern -- personal, social, educational, substance abuse -- with a professional counselor.
 A variety of personal growth opportunities are available; these include counseling and support groups, psychological testing, and presentations and workshops that address academic, interpersonal and social issues.
 Crisis consultation is available on a 24-hour basis.
 The counseling process is confidential.